greglook/vault/doc/indexing.md

 :vaet [value attribute entity time tx op]   ; reverse index
 ```

+These are presented to the system as a single index which can be searched for
+datoms, but internally the query will be mapped to whichever sub-index is most
+efficient.

+The datom index is configured with the _attribute schema_, which specifies which
+attributes should be part of the AVET index.
+Other uses for this schema TBD.

 #### Log

 The log provides a history of datoms over time, grouped by transaction blob.